Search Roles

 Overview

 The overall responsibility of a Search Committee is to identify and recommend qualified applicants based on the job description.
 The Search Committee is charged with the responsibility to provide a fair, equitable, and inclusive search without unlawful discrimination.
-The following describes, in brief, each of these roles.

 Hiring Authority

-• Request authorization to begin the search
+• Obtain authorization to begin the search

 • Author the job posting